yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 ### Online index backfills

 - YugabyteDB can now build indexes on non-empty tables while online, without failing other concurrent writes.
 When you add a new index to a table that is already populated with data, you can now use the YCQL [CREATE INDEX](../../api/ycql/ddl_create_index/#synopsis) statement to enable building these indexes in an online manner, without requiring downtime.
 For details how online backfill of indexes works, see the [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) design document.
 - In YCQL, backfilling an index while online is enabled by default.
 To disable, set the `yb-tserver` [`--ycql_disable_index_backfill`](../../reference/configuration/yb-tserver/#ycql-disable-index-backfill) flag to `false` when starting YB-TServers.
-Note: Do not use this flag in a production cluster yet.
-For details on how online index backfill works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) [#2301](https://github.com/yugabyte/yugabyte-db/issues/2301) and [#4708](https://github.com/yugabyte/yugabyte-db/issues/4708)
+For details on how online index backfill works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md). [#2301](https://github.com/yugabyte/yugabyte-db/issues/2301) and [#4708](https://github.com/yugabyte/yugabyte-db/issues/4708)

 ### Online schema changes for YCQL [BETA]